Nostra Signora del Santissimo Sacramento e Santi Martiri Canadesi: Description

 It is a titular church, since February 1965 when Maurice Roy became its first Cardinal-Priest.
 Patrick D'Rozario has held the title since 2016.
 It was made a parish church, served by the Congregation of Priests of the Most Holy Sacrament, by Pope Pius XII.
 The Redemptorist Generalate is adjacent.

 The church was in close proximity to the Canadian embassy, until the embassy re-located in 2007.
-Initially, the church was named Nostra Signora del Santissimo Sacramento (Our Lady of the Blessed Sacrament). but was re-consecrated in 1962.
+Initially, the church was named Nostra Signora del Santissimo Sacramento (Our Lady of the Blessed Sacrament) but was re-consecrated in 1962.

 The church was designed around 1950 by Bruno Apollini Ghetti.
-The facade mosaic is by Marko Ivan Rupnik.
+The façade mosaic is by Marko Ivan Rupnik.
 There is a small raccoon in the bottom right hand corner.
 The church contains a high altar designed by Francesco Nagni, ceramic decorations (including a fine crucifix) by Angelo Biancini.
 Biancini's terracotta ambo has panels depicting The Last Supper and the Madonna and Child.
 The stained glass windows are by János Hajnal and Marcello Avenali.